Linda Smith, Editor

 Shannon brings expertise in creating safe psychological environments and social and emotional learning in early childhood education among other areas.
 She is a significant advocate for cultural awareness, diversity appreciation and the sensitive and empathetic discussion of racism with children.
 She is a partner collaborator in the effort with CASEL on developing resources and other materials to support parenting and social and emotional learning.
 More to come!

 Jamie Farnsworth Finn, Manager, Operations, NBC News Education Nation, NBC Learn

 Jamie, an experienced producer for NBC, contacted me several years ago and asked that I serve as an expert for the NBC Parent Toolkit.
 I have enjoyed a wonderful collaboration with her and NBC Education Nation ever since.
 Check out the articles published in the media section of this site.
 And visit the Parent Toolkit to find helpful information on each developmental age and stage and tips for supporting those milestones.

 Bonnie Lathram has had years of experience as a teacher and also as a school design consultant conducting professional development for school administrative teams.
 She has worked collaboratively with Jennifer Miller on articles for Thomas Vander Ark’s Getting Smart; Smart Parents series that runs on the Getting Smart site and in the Huffington Post.
 She published those articles in her recent book with co-authors Carri Schneider and Thomas Vander Ark entitled, “Smart Parents; Parenting for Powerful Learning.”

-Ethan Miller, Nine-Year-Old Son
+Ethan Miller, Ten-Year-Old Son

 Ethan Miller, my son, in addition to being an exceptionally kind and thoughtful person, has happily participated in our home learning laboratory and gladly shared his perspectives, his artwork and his examples to add authenticity to theory, research and practice.
 And I am a blessed Mom.